 - Explore career opportunities or industry fields

-- Relate what you've learned in the classroom to the working world
+- Relate what you have learned in the classroom to the working world

 - Take advantage of the option to complete an internship for course credit